Lions Foundation of Canada Dog Guides

 Autism Assistance Dog Guides provide safety and companionship for children who have autism spectrum disorder.
 They provide calming relief in high-anxiety situations, and reduce the stress commonly experienced in public places.
 Bonding with the Dog Guide helps both the child and their family gain increased independence and social interaction.

-– Christina, mom to William with Autism Assistance Dog Guide Gibson, Saskatoon, Sask.
+– Jodie, mom to Alison with Autism Assistance Dog Guide Buttons

 DIABETES ALERT